Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Getting caught in too much spring-like energy may make it harder to deal with difficult circumstances.
 This can result in outbursts of anger.

 Your home or space will be based in yang energy.
-How do you know if you have too much yang?
-You'll feel hot all the time, you'll have trouble sleeping, anger issues, restless thoughts, more headaches, anxiety, high blood pressure, high resting heart rate, constantly thirsty, can't sit still, troubles with focus because you're overwhelmed, and even shaking.
+If there's too much yang energy in your space, you'll feel hot all the time, you'll have trouble sleeping, anger issues, restless thoughts, more headaches, anxiety, high blood pressure, high resting heart rate, constantly thirsty, can't sit still, troubles with focus because you're overwhelmed, and even shaking.

 - Add mirrors around your garden space.
 Reflection is what water naturally does.